The Smithsonian Udvar-Hazy Center, Chantilly VA (Part 1)

 This segment is dedicated to finding interesting aviation artifacts that are in public view- but not in an aviation museum.
 If you see one send a photo!

 I flew into LaGuardia recently and for the first time in many years, parked on the corporate side, at The Marine Air Terminal.
 This beautiful Art Deco Terminal, built in 1939, was the original terminal for the airport.
 It first served as a seaplane terminal, mainly for Pan Am Clippers.
 The first flight from the Marine Air Terminal by a Clipper departed on March 31, 1940, carrying a crew of 10, nine passengers, and over 5,000 pounds of mail.
 It landed in Lisbon, Portugal 18 hours and 30 minutes later.
 The last Pan Am flight from the terminal was in 1952.
 By 1966, new terminals had been built and the Marine Air Terminal was left empty and in disrepair.
-In the the 1980s, the Marine Air Terminal reopened and was utilized by the Easter Shuttle for service between N.Y. and D.C.
+In the 1980s, the Marine Air Terminal reopened and was utilized by the Eastern Shuttle for service between N.Y. and D.C.
 Today it serves corporate aircraft and some limited airline service.

 One of the government programs during the depression of the 1930s was the Works Progress Administration (WPA), that funded artists.
 The largest mural funded by the WPA was called “Flight” and was painted, in 1942, around the walls of the terminal by artist James Brooks.